ARMmbed/mbed-os-experimental-ble-services/services/FOTA/docs/README.md

 ## Starting a FOTA Session

+Writing the FOTA Start command to the Control characteristic starts a FOTA update session.
+This allows the user's application to perform any necessary preparations before beginning an update session. eg: shutdown other subsystems, close files, update the UI to indicate the update to the device user, erase flash memory in preparation to receive the update binary, etc.

+The FOTA target may choose to issue an immediate `XOFF` status notification to pause binary transmission until all preparations have been completed.
+Otherwise, the FOTA target, if ready, will issue an `OK` status notification.

+In the prior case, the FOTA client should not commence binary transmission until the FOTA target has issued an `XON` status notification.
+See the flow control section for more information on software flow control.

 This section shows two possible cases for starting a FOTA Session: **immediate start** and **delayed start**

-The application is responsible for implementing the necessary logic in the `FOTAService::EventHandler` to perform either FOTA start types.
+The application is responsible for implementing the necessary logic in the `FOTAService::EventHandler` to perform either FOTA start types, as required.

 Each of the following sequence diagrams assumes the following preconditions: